Is radiofrequency / RF microneedling treatment painful?

 This is so wrong on so many levels, I have no words to describe it.

-No manufacturer suggests such a practice, so I assume the therapist believed that the more you burn the client, the better the results, as long as you cool them down with a cream.
+No manufacturer suggests such a practice, so I assume the therapist believed that the more you burn the client, the better the results, as long as you temporarily cool them down with a cream.

 Unbelievable…